 As you may have noticed above, we’ve picked the Ultimate 3 Glow-Worm boiler for example’s sake.
 And, that’s mainly due to the fact that there’s a 10-year warranty on offer, comparable to the Worcester 30i.

-If you’ve read our other boiler reviews, you’ll know we never recommend a boiler that comes with less than 2-years warranty, and we prefer 5+.
+If you’ve read our other boiler reviews, you’ll know we never recommend a boiler that comes with less than 2-years warranty, and we prefer 5+, and you’ll get 10 straight up with Worcester here.

 The fact is, the boiler makes up around 50% of the installation cost.
 So, if it fails, it’s not simply a case of buying a new boiler, you’re paying for labour all over again.